 There are also opportunities to attend College events that are taking place throughout the year, e.g. awards ceremonies, shows, fete.
-Governors and co-optees are welcomed at such events as a way to get to meet students and staff, and to expand their knowledge and awareness of the College.
-Governors are also invited to visit the three College satellites.
+Governors are welcomed at such events as a way to get to meet students and staff, and to expand their knowledge and awareness of the College.
+Governors are invited and encouraged to visit the three College satellites.